Call4Cloud | MMP-C | Autopilot | Device Preparation

 I am mentioning this misunderstanding because I still remember a question about it and the official MSFT reply on the Microsoft Q&A pages

-Afbeelding met tekst
+Afbeelding met tekst Automatisch gegenereerde beschrijving

-So let’s fire up the Company Portal and start the installation of the ClickOnce application!
+So, let’s fire up the Company Portal and start the installation of the ClickOnce application!

-When we will press install, the IME will try to install the Win32app Package following the flow I am mentioning in this blog below
+When we press install, the IME will try to install the Win32app Package following the flow I am mentioning in this blog below

 Troubleshooting failed Intune Win32 Apps installation | IME (call4cloud.nl)